creativescala/krop/docs/src/pages/routes/README.md

 ## Reverse Routing

-Given a @:(krop.route.Route) you can construct a hyperlink to that route using the `pathTo` method.
+Given a @:api(krop.route.Route) you can construct a hyperlink to that route using the `pathTo` method.
 Here's an example.
-We first create a @:(krop.route.Route).
+We first create a @:api(krop.route.Route).

 ```scala mdoc:silent
 val viewUser = Route(Request.get(Path.root / "user" / Param.int), Response.ok(Entity.text))